tejuscs/adb_azure/migrate-to-adb/migrate-to-adb.md

     ![This image shows the result of performing the above step.](./images/import.png " ")

-- If all goes well, your import will complete in a minute as shown below.
-Ignore the below statement.
+- Your import will complete in a few minutes as shown below.

-    *ORA-39082: Object type PACKAGE BODY:"SOE"."ORDERENTRY" created with compilation warnings*

     ![This image shows the result of performing the above step.](./images/import1.png " ")

 All Done!
-Your application schemas ware successfully imported.
+Your application schema was successfully imported.

 You may now **proceed to the next lab**.

 ## Acknowledgements

 *Congratulations!
-You have successfully completed migration of an Oracle database to the Autonomous database.*
+You have successfully completed migrating an Oracle database to the Autonomous database.*

 - **Author** - Tejus Subrahmanya
 - **Last Updated By/Date** - Tejus Subrahmanya, August 2024